MainFrameKuznetSov/Kolkata_Metro_Sarathi/README.md

-# Kolkata Metro Guide
+# Kolkata Metro Sarathi

-Welcome to the **Kolkata Metro Guide** project!
+Welcome to the **Kolkata Metro Sarathi** project!
 This repository provides a graphical guide and helpful resources for navigating the Kolkata Metro system, including route details, line connections, and visual representations of station locations and routes.

 ---